Analog or digital and why?

 What other musicians or music production professionals inspire you?

-Dave Pensado, Young Guru, Graham Cockhrane (The Recording Revoluiton), and Matthew Weiss From the Pro Audio Files and my school mentor Joe Delfino (Miller Street Studios).
+Dave Pensado, Young Guru, Graham Cockhrane (The Recording Revoluiton), and Matthew Weiss (The Pro Audio Files) Dylan "3D" Dresdow, Noah Shebib, Derek Ali, and my school mentor Joe Delfino (Miller Street Studios).

 Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A client who hired me for a mixtape ended up learning from me (because I love to teach) and assisted me in his own work, this person now has his own home recording studio and is in college for audio engineering!
+A client who hired me for a mixtape project ended up learning from me through many question of how each process works.
+He gained a passion during the project and assisted me in his own work, this person now has his own home recording studio and has graduated SAE college for audio engineering!

 What are you working on at the moment?